m0hithreddy/MID/README.md

 ## Reporting

 As a user you can be helpful to the project by reporting any undefined, undesired and unexpected behavior.
-See [Reporting.md](https://github.com/MohithReddy2439/MID/blob/master/Reporting.md)
+Please, see [Reporting.md](https://github.com/MohithReddy2439/MID/blob/master/Reporting.md)

 ## Contributing

-Under Development
+[MID](https://github.com/MohithReddy2439/MID) works!
+But MID requires many feature additions, improvements and survilance.
+If you are a budding developer like me, it is a high time you can get into some serious development by contributing to MID.
+Please, see [Contributing.md](https://github.com/MohithReddy2439/MID/blob/master/Contributing.md)

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)